nyantropy/Gravitas/ARCHITECTURE.md

 - lifecycle systems do near-zero work when no descriptor lifecycle work is pending
 - structural GPU companion-component changes are deferred through `world.commands()`
 - cleanup of backend resources still happens via removal callbacks on GPU components
-- application/game code does not create, remove, or read GPU companion components directly
+- application code does not create, remove, or read GPU companion components directly
 - camera view IDs are allocated by the camera binding lifecycle, but camera matrix UBO writes are renderer-owned and occur after the current frame's fence wait